iron/body-parser/README.md

 body-parser is a part of Iron's [core bundle](https://github.com/iron/core).

-- The middleware performs JSON parsing using native functionality bundled in the standard library.
+- Perform JSON parsing using native functionality bundled in the standard library.
-- Iron functionality is packed in middleware, so link BodyParser to the chain just like all other middleware.

 ## Installation